-Students should be in the building at 8.45 am every day and in their form ready to learn by 8.50 am.
+8.1.
+Students should be in the building at 8.25 am every day and in their form ready to learn by 8.30 am.
 If they are late, the time will be recorded and parents will be notified by text.
 Parents should always notified the Attendance Team via a note in their planner if they know their child is going to be late that morning because of appointments or transport problems and a late authorisation card may be issued.
+Parents will be notified by text when a student has been late 3 times in a half term and 5 unauthorised lates in a half term will result in further intervention.